haozhangcn/haozhangcn.github.io/README.md

 ## News
+- **Jan 1 2024**.
+I am now in Singpore, and I will work in NTU as a visiting Ph.D. student in year 2024.
 - **Nov 27 2023**.
 I will join Assoc Prof [Chau Yuen](https://dr.ntu.edu.sg/cris/rp/rp02157)'s group in the [School of Electrical & Electronic Engineering](https://www.ntu.edu.sg/eee ), [Nanyang Technological University](https://www.ntu.edu.sg/) in Jan 2024.
 - **Oct 27 2023**. *<font color="red">Our paper “Automatic Soil Desiccation Crack Recognition Using Deep Learning” was selected as the insightful paper on Artificial Intelligence and Statistics in geotechnics published in the decade 2013‑2023 by Géotechnique.</font>*
 - **July 26 2023**.
 I was awarded the Chinese Government Scholarship by the Chinese Scholarship Council (CSC).